 Debugging Legacy Workflows

-If you are using the legacy Windows Workflow Designer in Visual Studio 2010 to build Windows Workflow Foundation (WF) applications, you can debug your workflows like any other program by setting breakpoints, attaching to processes, and examining threads and the call stack.
+If you are using the legacy Windows Workflow Designer in Visual Studio 2012 to build Windows Workflow Foundation (WF) applications that target.NET Framework 3.0 or 3.5, you can debug your workflows like any other program by setting breakpoints, attaching to processes, and examining threads and the call stack.
 You also have the option of debugging remotely.

 Windows Workflow Foundation integrates with the following standard Visual Studio debug windows: